stalvera/coriandR/readme.md

 Install
 ============
-Install sam2bam.sh in folder `~/bin` and make the skript executable with `chmod +x ~/bin/am2bam.sh`
+Install `sam2bam.sh` in folder `~/bin` and make the skript executable with `chmod +x ~/bin/sam2bam.sh` in terminal.

-Adjust the paths to the files Bowtie2 index, gc-content, your pon table and bins.gtf in `config.txt`.
+Adjust the paths to the files Bowtie2 index, gc-content, your PON table and bins.gtf in `config.txt` file.

 Data preparation
 ============
-The sequencing data from Illumina MiSeq was aligned to the reference genome with `Bowtie 2` (Langmead and Salzberg 2012) in paired-end mode.
+The sequencing data from Illumina MiSeq was aligned to the reference genome with `Bowtie 2` (Langmead and Salzberg 2012) in paired-end mode (.fastq files).
 We used version GRCh38.p13 of the human genome from Genome Reference Consortium as reference genome for alignment.
 The data was converted to BAM format using `samtools` (Li 2011).
-We count the reads in the non- overlapping megabase sized bins using `featureCounts` (Liao et al. 2014).
+We count the reads in the non-overlapping megabase sized bins using `featureCounts` (Liao et al. 2014).

 Running the program